Digestion involves both mechanical and chemical processes to break down food into absorbable nutrients.

 Acidophiles are most likely found in the stomach due to its acidic environment.

-Which of the following cells produce pepsinogen?
+Which cells produce pepsinogen?

 Chief cells produce pepsinogen.